userKangkang/First-Repository/README.md

-# First-Repository
+# MCM-2321591-Code

-This is my 1st repository, which is used to help me learn how to use github.
+This repository is anonymous and we use it to contain our codes of our paper.
+We choose the Problem D.